 Agnes Schoenfeld had become part of the story in another context: a story of journalist Howard Tabor’s exploratory walk through the city in 2006, the walk that resulted in the first of his Sesqui-centennial Series articles.
 Agnes Schoenfeld owned a cat named Clara, who became that character.

 Howard’s story predated the encounter with this painting by at least a few years.
 But Clara (named for my grandmother, if you must know) needed another opportunity to appear in the evolving narrative.
 Then, one day while reviewing some art images, I happened upon this intriguing work by Maryland artist Jerome Atherholt (who either did not receive my emails of inquiry or chose not to reply).
 All that action in the painting’s front picture plane might distract you from seeing the cat at the stair landing on the far right.
-Mr Atherholt may not have known that animal personally, but I knew in an instant it was Clara and that she had stopped half-way down the stairs to watch the faeries in the darkened room below her.
-You and I can’t see them, of course, but animals sensitive to the world of spirits know them well.
-Clara hasn’t simply paused on her way down; she’s watching them acutely.
+Mr Atherholt may not have known that animal personally, but I knew in an instant it was Clara and that she had stopped half-way down the stairs to watch the faeries in the darkened room below.
+You and I can’t see them, of course, but animals sensitive to the spirit world know them well.
+Clara hasn’t simply paused on her way down; she’s watching them intently.
 Atherholt’s painting, by the way, did not have a title when I acquired it, but Clara solved that necessity.

 This is an example of character finding form.

 A WORD ABOUT ART ENTRIES.
 Blog entries for art usually treat a single work, and its information evolved a characteristic form: 1) ARTIST, last name first, and dates, if known; some artists are fictional; 2) TITLE OF WORK, in quotation marks if known,otherwise without quotes if provided by me; 3) DATE, as specific as possible; 4) MEDIUM and SIZE, height preceding width, in inches.